 Review summary: Canon 200D vs 450D

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 200D or the Canon 450D – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 200D:

 - More detail: Offers more megapixels (24 vs 12.2MP) with a 40% higher linear resolution.

 - Better image quality: Scores substantially higher (18 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.7 bits more color depth).

 - More dynamic range: Captures a larger spectrum of light and dark details (2.6 EV of extra DR).